notahat/notahat.github.com/_posts/2022-07-11-writing-html.md

 ### HTML Living Standard

-We've moved past HTML version numbers, and it's now a [living standard](https://html.spec.whatwg.org/multipage/).
+We've moved past HTML version numbers, and into [the HTML living standard](https://html.spec.whatwg.org/multipage/).
 [Can I Use](https://caniuse.com) helps figure out which HTML features are supported by which browser versions.

 To tell browsers that you're adhering to the living standard, always start your document with: